PhillipJacobsen/python-slp/spec.md

 **Side Ledger Protocol**

-  > This is a reflexion about concensus around Side Ledger Protocol developped on Qredit blockchain.
+  > This is a reflexion about network concensus around Side Ledger Protocol developped on Qredit blockchain.
 Purpose here is to evaluate the actions that have to be done so SLP networt could act as a side-blockchain.
-The porpose of this documentation is to maximize abstraction level of SLP so it can run with any blockchain where a smrtbridge can be embeded in a transaction.
+The porpose of this documentation is to maximize abstraction level of SLP so it can run with any blockchain where smartbridge or equivalent can be embeded in a transaction.

 # Definitions and rationales